EdwardShanahan07/ellie-mae-photography/README.md

 <img src="./readme-assets/images/feature-contact.png" alt="Website Contact Section">

 The contact section has Ellie Mae's photo and a contact form.
 The user can contact Ellie Mae using their name, email, and message.
-The user must fill out all the forms because it won't send.
+The user must fill out all the form inputs because it won't send.

 ### Footer